ritvikmath/jekyll-now/_posts/2017-5-15-Optimal_Med_School.md

 Let's say you are a student at some point in your academic track with a **GPA of 3.4 and an MCAT score of 512**.
 Your natural question should be **"Should I dedicate my time to boosting my MCAT or my GPA?"** After all, you still only get 24 hours in your day.

 A natural way to answer this question would be to **focus on the one which gives you the greatest admit rate boost**.
 If that seems like a strange notion, pretend you are a student in a more extreme situation.
 You are a student who has a **GPA of 3.96 and an MCAT score of 485**.
-It really doesnt make sense to spend all of your free time studying for exams and trying to boost your GPA when it is already so high.
+It really doesn’t make sense to spend all of your free time studying for exams and trying to boost your GPA when it is already so high.
 It especially doesn't make sense given that your **MCAT score is below the median and might seriously impede your chances of admission if you don't work on it**.

 So, the question is, ***how do we measure the admit rate boost from an increase in GPA vs an increase in MCAT score?***